Photo-art by Steve Wing

 I continue with what I've been doing.

 I used to dye my hair—I had to.
-You see, my hair started to go gray as early as my mid twenties.
+You see, my hair started to go gray as early as my mid 20s.
 It mattered then (just as it mattered to have this shortie haircut, a Mia Farrow circa her Sinatra times kind of do, which has stuck on me ever since, just out of inertia).
 It mattered, because I am not a baby boomer, I am a war baby.
 But I was a late bloomer.
-Daniel was booming into his twenties when I bloomed—hanging out with people of his cohort.
-Coincidentally, that was when I first learned how an orgasm should feel—and I was twenty-nine.
+Daniel was booming into his 20s when I bloomed—hanging out with people of his cohort.
+Coincidentally, that was when I first learned how an orgasm should feel—and I was 29 years old.

 When Daniel and I got to specifics, I lied about my age.
 From there on, I loyally adhered to the boomer generation, taking to heart every statistically significant turn in their collective journey (the Age of Rebellion—the Age of Indulgence... ).
 These turns weren't just Daniel's, they were mine too, they were my firmly assumed identity.

-I believe Daughter is more appreciative of organics now that she is approaching thirty, however, I suspect her allocation of blame may have remained the same.
+I believe Daughter is more appreciative of organics now that she is approaching 30.
+However, I suspect her allocation of blame may have remained the same.
 Our convictions have a way of spreading beyond their original site.

 A retaliation.
 Yes, I am a statistician.
 With the US Census Bureau.

 I am now on four drugs instead of two.
 CHOP somehow stands for cyclophosphamide +doxorubicin + vincristin + prednisone.
-CHOP, BACOP, C-MOPP--bebop names for regimens that sound all the same to me, and according to the stats all have more or less the same efficacy for all of us, a 50 plus thousand cases a year.
+CHOP, BACOP, C-MOPP—bebop names for regimens sounding all the same to me, and according to the stats all have more or less the same efficacy for all of us, a 50 plus thousand cases a year.

 My daughter is on the phone.
 She's been working in this reproduction sweatshop for five years now.
 It's a large outfit in Portland, OR, with a paycheck and some benefits.
 They make copies of works of art: an order comes in, a reproduction is hand-painted, shipped out.